gitter-badger/ecs/README.md

 ```

 # Reaction on component / filter changes
-With events **OnEntityComponentAdded** / **OnEntityComponentRemoved** at ecs-world and **OnFilterEntityAdded** / **OnFilterEntityRemoved** at ecs-filter reaction on component / filter changes can be added to any ecs-system:
+Events **OnEntityComponentAdded** / **OnEntityComponentRemoved** at ecs-world instance and **OnFilterEntityAdded** / **OnFilterEntityRemoved** at ecs-filter instance allows to add reaction on component / filter changes for any ecs-system:
 ```
-public sealed class TestSystem1 : IEcsSystem, IEcsInitSystem, IEcsUpdateSystem {
+public sealed class TestSystem1 : IEcsInitSystem {
     [EcsWorld]
     EcsWorld _world;